LucaCanali/Miscellaneous/Spark_Physics/README.md

 Multiple notebook solutions are provided, to illustrate different approaches with Apache Spark.
 Notes on the execution environment:
  - The notebooks use the dataset with 61 million events (Except the SCALE test that uses 6.5 billion events)
- - Compatibility and tests: these notebooks have been tested using Spark 3.5.1
+ - Compatibility and tests: these notebooks have been developed with Spark 3.2.1 and tested up to Spark 3.5.1
     - For this we use Apache Spark vectorized reader for complex types in Parquet, mapInArrow UDF (introduced in Spark 3.3.0).
     - The server used for testing and measuring the execution time has 4 physical CPU cores, SSD disk storage , and 32 GB of RAM (which is more than the minimum requirements for running this workload)